 Morocco has illegally occupied parts of Western Sahara since 1975, and prevents the UN from carrying out a referendum on independence.
 Non-EU states like Norway, Switzerland, USA, Iceland and Liechtenstein have trade agreements with Morocco that do not include Western Sahara.
 The EU, however, is under intense pressure from Morocco's main ally France, to go against the Court ruling.
 The Saharawis at the demonstration expressed the EU to respect the rule of law.

-Click on each picture below for access to high resolution version.
+Download the images below for a high resolution version.
 Free use, no credit needed.

 What is EU's position on labelling of products from occupied Western Sahara?
 The EU Commission has now for the third time published a response to a parliamentary question on the matter, but the latest version fails to address the question.